 St. Louise Resource Services has a Community Health Promotores Program!

-This program is designed to promote community awareness on health and nutrition services, as well as empower individuals and families to access the services they may need.
-By recruiting individuals as volunteers within the community who have a close relationship with the obstacles and struggles their community faces regarding health knowledge and accessibility.
-Their unique connection to their community make them effective in increasing the awareness of health insurance benefits, social services, food assistance programs, and preventative health topics.
+This program is designed to promote community awareness of health and nutrition services, as well as empower individuals and families to access the services they may need.
+StLRS accomplishes this by recruiting individuals as volunteers within the community who have a close relationship with the obstacles and struggles their community faces regarding health knowledge and accessibility.
+Their unique connection to their community makes them effective in increasing the awareness of health insurance benefits, social services, food assistance programs, and preventative health topics.

-Aside from addressing community health, this program also invests in our Promotores by providing them training, skill development workshops, and work experience, thus preparing them for careers in the healthcare industry.
+Aside from addressing community health, this program also invests in StLRS Promotores by providing them training, skill development workshops, and work experience, thus preparing them for careers in the healthcare industry.

-We are still accepting applications on an ongoing basis, see form below.
+We are accepting applications on an ongoing basis for future StLRS Promotores cohorts, see the form below.
 For more information, contact us at [email protected]